-During write operations, the output 158 of OR gate 160 will also be HIGH as long as at least two of the buffers 125A-125D are full.
-Typically, this means that either buffer 125A or 125B has been filled and has transferred data to buffer 125C or 125D, respectively, and the other of buffers 125A or 125B is now being filled.
+During write operations, the output 156 of OR gate 158 will also be HIGH as long as at least two of the buffers 125A-125D are full.
+Typically, this means that either buffer 125A or 125B has been filled and transferred data to buffer 125C or 125D, respectively, and the other of buffers 125A or 125B is now being filled.
 In this case, data is in either buffer 125C or 125D, or both, and can immediately be written to system memory.
-With lines 156 and 158 HIGH, AND gate 162 will set latch 152 which will then output the LOCK signal 140 to the memory controller 58.
+With lines 156 and 158 HIGH, then, AND gate 162 will set latch 152 which will then output the LOCK signal 140 to the memory controller 58.
 The LOCK signal 140 will remain active until the R-input of latch 152 is driven HIGH by the output of AND gate 164.
-The output of AND gate 164 goes HIGH if both buffers 125C and 125D are empty, thereby indicating that there is no need to immediately write data to system memory from these buffers.
+AND gate 164 output goes HIGH if both buffer 125C and 125D are empty, thereby indicating that there is no need to immediately write data to system memory from these buffers.

 During read operations, latch 150 will output the LOCK signal to memory controller 58 when the latch 150 is set by a HIGH output of AND gate 166.
-The output of AND gate 166 is driven high when (i) line 156 is HIGH due to option 2 being active, (ii) line 168 is HIGH due to the bus interface 10 unit 64 detecting a read from system memory, and (iii) line 170 is driven LOW by NOR gate 172 when one of the buffers 125A or 125B is empty.
-A LOCK signal is initiated in this case because, with either buffer 125A or 125B empty, the contents of buffers 125C or 125D may be emptied 15 therein, leaving room in either buffer 125C or 125D for prefetched contiguous data from system memory.
+The output of AND gate 166 is driven high when (i) line 156 is HIGH due to option 2 being active, (ii) line 168 is HIGH due to the bus interface unit 64 detecting a read from system memory, and (iii) line 170 is driven LOW by NAND gate 172 at any time either buffer 125A or 125B is empty.
+A LOCK signal is initiated in this case because, with either buffer 125A or 125B empty, the contents of buffers 125C or 125D may be emptied therein, leaving room in either buffer 125C or 125D for prefetched contiguous data from system memory.

 The LOCK signal in read operations remains active until the R-input of latch 150 is activated by OR gate 174.
-The output of OR gate 174 is driven HIGH at any time (i) the bus20 interface unit 64 detects that there is no read from system memory or (ii) either of buffers 125C and 125D is full and neither of buffers 125A and 125B is empty (via AND gate 178, OR gate 176 and NOR gate 172).
-In either of these two cases, the LOCK signal is not necessary, and, accordingly,25 the latch 150 is reset.
+OR gate 174 is driven HIGH any time (i) the bus interface unit 64 detects that there is no read from system memory or (ii) either of buffers 125C and 125D is full and neither of buffers 125A and 125B is empty.
+In either of these two cases, the LOCK signal is not necessary, and, accordingly, the latch 150 is reset.
 Access to system memories 24 and 26 is then controlled under the normal arbitration scheme implemented by the memory controller 58.

-Accordingly, the preferred embodiment of a bus control 30 logic system for computers having a dual bus architecture has been described.
+Accordingly, the preferred embodiment of an asynchronous bidirectional storage facility in a bus interface unit for computers having dual bus architecture has been described.
+13

 With the foregoing description in mind, however, it is understood that this description is made only by way of example, that the invention is not limited to the particular embodiments described herein, and that various rearrangements, modifications, and substitutions may be implemented without departing from the true spirit of the invention as hereinafter claimed.